ericpipha/Galois-Groups-of-cubic-surfaces-supporting-data/README.md

 # Galois-Groups-of-cubic-surfaces-supporting-data

-This repository contains the supporting data and code for the paper [TO ADD].
+This repository contains the supporting data and code for the paper *TODO: add link*.

 ## Code

+Code that can be used to reproduce the results of the paper is included in the `code` repository, and we give here a brief overview of how it may be used.

 ### Monodromy computations